 - PSTN minute and SMS (preview) pools – an overview of both calling and audio conferencing activity within your company, with parameters such as the number of minutes spent on those activities, license usage by location, the total number of minutes available, and more.

 - PSTN and SMS (preview) usage – a slightly different approach to an overview of audio conferencing and calling activity in your company, includes both Calling Plans if Microsoft is your carrier and Direct Routing if you’re using another carrier.

 - Information protection license – reserved for specific apps that have subscribed to change notification events to listen to either updated, generated, or deleted messages at the level of a tenant (includes either /chats/getAllMessages, or /teams/getAllMessage), only happens when the user in question has the license to perform such actions.

-This generates a variation of Microsoft Teams reporting dashboard, with both the diagram in the middle and a list of Teams groups below it.
+This generates a variation of the Microsoft Teams reporting dashboard, with both the diagram in the middle and a list of Teams groups below it.
 It can also be customized to your liking in several different ways.
-For example, after the initial generation you’ll be able to see:
+For example, after the initial generation, you’ll be able to see: